saraswatmks/saraswatmks.github.com/_posts/2026/2026-04-06-text-diffusion-bert-masking.md

 Here's where we actually generate text, and this is the part where the running example shifts meaning.
 In Parts 1 and 2, we corrupted and trained on "the cat sat on the mat."
 But generation doesn't reconstruct a known sentence, it produces a NEW one from scratch.
 The model starts from pure void and builds whatever its learned distribution suggests.
 Let's understand the flow of generation:

 But how does the model decide WHICH tokens to reveal at each step?
-There's no fixed confidence threshold — instead, the noise schedule determines *how many* tokens to unmask this step (a count, not a cutoff), and the model's confidence determines *which ones*.
+There's no fixed confidence threshold, instead, the noise schedule determines *how many* tokens to unmask this step (a count, not a cutoff), and the model's confidence determines *which ones*.

-Step 1: the model sees "`[MASK]` `[MASK]` `[MASK]` `[MASK]` `[MASK]` `[MASK]`", six blanks.
+**Step 1:** the model sees "`[MASK]` `[MASK]` `[MASK]` `[MASK]` `[MASK]` `[MASK]`", six blanks.
 It produces probability distributions for each position.
 Maybe it's 83% confident position 1 should be "the" and 71% confident position 3 should be "sat," but only 30% confident about position 6.
 The schedule says "unmask 2 tokens this round," so it picks the top 2 by confidence, "the" and "sat."
 Everything else stays masked.

-Step 2: now it sees "the `[MASK]` sat `[MASK]` `[MASK]` `[MASK]`."
+**Step 2:** now it sees "the `[MASK]` sat `[MASK]` `[MASK]` `[MASK]`."
 With "the" and "sat" locked in, "on" at position 4 becomes likely, 89% confidence.
 It commits "on" and maybe "the" at position 5.

-Step 3: "the `[MASK]` sat on the `[MASK]`."
+**Step 3:** "the `[MASK]` sat on the `[MASK]`."
 Now the remaining blanks have enough scaffolding.
 Maybe it produces "cat" and "mat."
 Maybe "dog" and "floor."
 Each generation is different, the model samples from its distribution, not from a target.

 Three passes.
 Six tokens.
 An autoregressive model would need six forward passes, one per token, strictly left to right, each one committed permanently.
 This needed three, and it filled in easy tokens first regardless of position.